Security

 Criminal techniques employed

-• Billing fraud involves being falsely billed for items you do not recall, such as fees for using pornographic or dating sites or claiming that you have not completed cancellation procedures after the free trial period.
-In such cases, threats are always included to encourage payment, which makes people feel insecure.
+- Billing fraud involves being falsely billed for items you do not recall, such as fees for using pornographic or dating sites or claiming that you have not completed cancellation procedures after the free trial period.

-• Once money has been paid, the scammer knows your personal information such as your telephone number and employer and may demand even larger sums of money.
+Threats include initiating legal proceedings, taking compulsory execution proceedings to seize assets, publicizing your name, and going to your workplace or home to collect payment - Once money has been paid, the scammer knows your personal information such as your telephone number and employer and may demand even larger sums of money.
 (Victims are what is commonly referred to as “sitting ducks”)

 Prevention measures

-• NEVER contact the person who sent the bill.
+- NEVER contact the person who sent the bill.

 The scammers are waiting for you to contact them.
 When you contact them, they will use techniques to get you to tell them your personal information (name, etc.), leading to further misuse of your personal information.

-• NEVER transfer money to the scammers.
+- NEVER transfer money to the scammers.

 Even if the amount is small, do NOT pay it.
 Once you pay the bill, regardless of how much it is, you will receive further bills and other fictitious bills.